Gleyber Torres Player Props: Yankees vs. Athletics

-Gleyber Torres -- with a slugging percentage of .341 in his past 10 games, including no home runs) -- will be in action for the New York Yankees versus the Oakland Athletics, with JP Sears on the hill, on May 8 at 7:05 PM ET.
+The New York Yankees, including Gleyber Torres (.279 on-base percentage in past 10 games, 66 points below season-long percentage), battle starter Kyle Muller and the Oakland Athletics at Yankee Stadium, Wednesday at 12:35 PM ET.

-He strung together two hits (going 2-for-6 with a double and an RBI) in his last appearance against the Rays.
+He racked up three RBI (going 2-for-5 with a home run) in his last game against the Athletics.

 Gleyber Torres Game Info & Props vs. the Athletics